 His blond friend turned to face him while biting an apple.
 "You never locked your garage so, you know."

 Yeah, he knew about that hobby of Genon.
-He always passed through there.
-"I was just about to prepare."
+He often passed through there.
+"I was just preparing."

 Genon followed him into the house.
 "I'll wait.
 By the way, did you know?"